 Have you ever taken a sleep aid?
 Millions of adults take prescribed medications to help them sleep better.
 Unfortunately, sleeping pills don’t address the underlying causes of lack and poor quality of sleep.
 Applying principles of Ayurveda to your night-time routine can help you get better sleep, and more of it, with less reliance on pills.

-Find Out How to Sleep Better with Ayurveda
+Sleep Better with Ayurveda

 Try adding these practices to your day and enjoy the increased energy that comes with better sleep!